ArzamastsevOleksandr/java-concurrency-in-practice/README.md

 1. Create a thread executor and control its tasks
 2. Execute tasks in an executor that returns a result
 3. Run multiple tasks and process the first result
+4. Run multiple tasks and process all results

 # TODO (Implement):
    * An elevator simulation.
 The house has N floors and M elevators.
 People enter/leave the house using the elevator.